This post may contain affiliate links. Please read our disclosure policy.

 Frequently asked questions – FAQ

-Proper storage of the leftover icing is a must to be able to reuse it later.
-Make sure to store it in a squeeze bottle with a cap or an airtight container in the fridge for up to 3 days.
-Allow it to get back to room temperature before using it again.
+Store in a squeeze bottle or airtight container in the fridge for up to 3 days.
+Bring to room temperature before using.

-Can I use regular vanilla extract instead of the clear vanilla extract?
+Can I use regular vanilla extract instead of clear vanilla extract?

 Can I use liquid food coloring?

-My icing is too thin, what should I do?
+My icing is too thin, how do I fix it?

 4.97 from 26 votes